fadhilahm/factorial/README.md

 # factorial
-Exercuse to understand how recursive works.
+Exercise to understand how recursive works.